EyuelMathewos/Test-frontend/README.md

 ## Test-frontend
-This is frontend for perfroming request to Backed-End CRUD operatio n  It was created with React, TypeScript, Redux, Redux-Saga and Styled Component.
+This is a frontend for performing a request to Backed-End CRUD operation It is created with React, TypeScript, Redux, Redux-Saga, and Styled Component.

 ## Available Scripts